 - For each category, uncheck Photos, Video, Audio, and Documents as you prefer.

-Bonus Tip: Free Up Space by Deleting WhatsApp Photos and Videos
+Free Up Space by Deleting WhatsApp Photos and Videos

 - Open WhatsApp → Tap Settings.